 Courses which may be taken at North Iowa Area Community College to complete major requirements at Simpson College:

-Oral Interpretation of Literature 3 s. h.
+Oral Interpretation of Literature 3 s.h.

-Intro to Theatre/TV/Film h.
+Intro to Theatre/TV/Film

-Stagecraft h.
+Stagecraft 3 s.h.

-Intro to Acting h.
+Intro to Acting

 Also required for Theatre Arts with Education Program: